 What Are The Benefits Of Brazil Nuts?

-The thyroid gland has more selenium content than any other organ in the body.
-Selenium is an important component of molecules that help your body create and use thyroid hormones.
-Research links thyroid issues with selenium deficiency (1).
-Another study had also found that individuals with thyroid problems could increase their selenium intake through Brazil nut supplementation – which had also resulted in improved thyroid functioning (2).
+The thyroid gland has the highest selenium content than any other organ in the body.
+Selenium binds with other molecules in the gland, and helps your body create and use thyroid hormones.
+Research has linked thyroid issues with selenium deficiency (1).
+Studies have also found that individuals with thyroid irregularities could increase their selenium intake through Brazil nut supplementation.
+This improves thyroid functioning (2).

-The selenium in Brazil nuts also protects the body from antibodies that cause thyroid disease (3).
+The selenium in Brazil nuts may also protect the body from antibodies that cause thyroid disease, but more research is required to establish this (3).

-Another Brazilian study talks about how a single serving of Brazil nuts improved lipid profiles in healthy volunteers (5).
+Another study talks about how a single serving of Brazil nuts can acutely improve lipid profiles in healthy volunteers (5).

 3. Fight Inflammation

-Like most other nuts, Brazil nuts contain ellagic acid, which has excellent anti-inflammatory properties.
-The acid can even fight brain inflammation (6).
+Like most other nuts, Brazil nuts contain mono- and polyunsaturated fatty acids that help fight inflammation (6).

-And then, we have selenium in the nuts, another mineral that is known to combat inflammation.
-Studies have found that taking just one Brazil nut a day can have anti-inflammatory benefits.
-Even a single intake of Brazil nuts was found to decrease long-term inflammation (7).
+The selenium in the nuts also helps combat inflammation.
+Studies have found that eating just one Brazil nut a day can have anti-inflammatory benefits.
+Even a single serving of Brazil nuts was found to decrease long-term inflammation (7).

-Extensive research has spoken about the bioactivity of selenium in Brazil nuts, which can be used for cancer prevention and treatment (8).
+The selenium in Brazil nuts can be used to reduce cancer risk and improve outcomes of treatment (8).

-The ellagic acid in them has anticancer and antimutagenic properties (9).
+The ellagic acid in the nuts has been found to exhibit anticancer and antimutagenic properties (9).

-Even the National Foundation for Cancer Research states that selenium in Brazil nuts can help ward off the disease (10).
+Even the National Foundation for Cancer Research states that selenium in Brazil nuts can help treat the disease (10).

 5. Aid Weight Loss

-Brazil nuts are rich in fiber, one nutrient that can make you feel full and discourage overeating.
-The nuts are also rich in arginine, an amino acid that can aid weight loss.
-Arginine can increase energy expenditure and ultimately promote fat loss.
+Brazil nuts are rich in fiber, which can make you feel full and discourage overeating.
+The nuts are also rich in arginine, an amino acid that can aid weight loss by promoting increased energy expenditure and fat burning.

-The selenium in Brazil nuts also keeps your metabolism working efficiently – and this burns off maximum calories.
+The selenium in Brazil nuts is involved in many metabolic processes.
+It keeps your metabolism working efficiently, and this helps burn maximum calories.

 6. Boost Immunity

-It’s selenium, again.
-This mineral carries messages from different immune cells that ultimately coordinate the right immune response.
-Without selenium, this may not happen.
+Selenium in the nuts carries messages from different immune cells that ultimately coordinate the right immune response (11).
+Without selenium, this may not happen as effectively.

-One study found that older individuals who took just one Brazil nut daily for six months saw better verbal abilities and spatial skills.
-The selenium in the nuts also boosts antioxidant activity that can protect the brain from damage.
-And the ellagic acid in the nuts, as per research, has anti-inflammatory effects that can protect the brain (11).
+One study found that older individuals who consumed just one Brazil nut daily for six months saw better verbal abilities and spatial skills.
+The selenium in the nuts boosts antioxidant activity and protects the brain from damage.
+The ellagic acid in the nuts has anti-inflammatory effects that can protect the brain (13).